MarkThackham/MarkThackham.github.io/index.md

 ---
-title: "Mark Thackham"
+title: "Degrees of Freedom"
 ---

 # About Me

 Welcome to my professional homepage!

-I am a data scientist with experience in machine learning, statistical analysis, and data visualization.
+I am Dr Mark Thackham and I am a data scientist with experience in machine learning, statistical analysis, and data visualization.
 My research interests include: machine learning; statistics; applied AI.

 I am a PhD Statistician and Actuary with 21 years building, deploying and validating predictive models for banks, insurers and fintechs.